 One of the most important features of our platform is its broad interoperability with a range of diverse devices, operating systems, and third-party applications.
 Our platform is accessible from the web and from devices running Windows, Mac OS, iOS, Android, and Linux.
 We also have integrations with Atlassian, Dropbox, Google, LinkedIn, Microsoft, Salesforce, Slack, and a variety of other productivity, collaboration, data management, and security vendors.
 We are dependent on the accessibility of our platform across these and other third-party operating systems and applications that we do not control.
 For example, given the broad adoption of Microsoft Office and other productivity software, it is important that we are able to integrate with this software.
-Several of our competitors own, develop, operate, or distribute operating systems, app stores, colocated data center services and other software, and also have material business relationships with companies that own, develop, operate, or distribute operating systems, applications markets, co-located data center services, and other software that our platform requires in order to operate.
+Several of our competitors own, develop, operate, or distribute operating systems, applications markets, co-located data center services and other software that our platform requires in order to operate.
 Moreover, some of these competitors have inherent advantages developing products and services that more tightly integrate with their software and hardware platforms or those of their business partners.